elunna/nerfhack-changelog/README.md

 * saddles are now twice as common (FIQ)
 * Switch probabilities of bags of holding vs oilskin sacks so BoH are more rare.
 * Make beartraps stackable (xnh).
-* Tools have the same recharging limits as wands.
+* Tools have the same recharging limits as wands and have a chance to crumble (instead of exploding)

 #### Safer bags of holding:
 The following safeguards were added to protect players from exploding bags: